DCUBEDcode/dcubed-hugo/content/work/finx-case-study.md

 ---
-title: 'Finance X - Case Study'
+title: 'Finance X Sales Page'
 date: 2020-05-04T16:30:14+10:00
 description: 'Finance X is a new finance company based in Brisbane had all their merch labelled with their domain but no website!
 This popup site was created in a weekend to help them start taking traffic and capturing finance enquiries.'
 draft: false
-heroTall: '/post-header-finx-small@2x.png'
+heroTall: '/case-header-finx.png'
 heroSmallUrl: '/post-header-finx-small.png'
 ogImage: 'post-header-finx-large.png'
 heroLargeUrl: '/post-header-finx-large.png'
 heroClass: finx
+layout: single
 siteUrl: https://www.fin-x.com.au
 categories:
   - casestudy